jorispz/aoc-2018/README.md

 Usually, I try to finish a puzzle as quickly as possible, then spend some time to cleanup and optimise the code.
 If and when these optimizations alter the performance, I'll update the measurements below to reflect the new solution.

+# Important
+There is a very explicit warning in the [FAQ of Kotlin/Native](https://github.com/JetBrains/kotlin-native/blob/master/RELEASE_NOTES.md#performance) that says the current version of Kotlin/Native is not suited for performance analysis, as it has not been optimised in any way for performance and benchmarking.

-**NB** All measurements were taken on my laptop, under non-controlled circumstances using non-optimized code and tools.
-If you use the results below for anything important, you're insane...
+Apart from that, all measurements were taken on my laptop, under non-controlled circumstances using non-optimized code and tools.
+So, **if you use the results below for anything important, you're insane...**